ndronos/c-nomorph/Klemens.md

                   ...
 - or IDEs...

+In later chapters, I'll get to these more heavy-duty tools:

+- Autotools:      Autoconf, Automake, libtool
+- Git
+- Alternate shell, such as the Z shell

 And, of course, there are the C libraries that will save you the trouble of reinventing the wheel...
 You might want more, but there are the libraries that will be used over the course of this book: